GravityKit/GravityView/readme.txt

 == Changelog ==

+= 2.0.7.2 =

+* Fixed: Table layout not using field Column Width settings

 = 2.0.7.1 on May 24, 2018 =

 * Fixed: Merge Tags not being shown in Custom Content fields in Edit Entry